volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/README.md

 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 Data has information about 569 patients.
 There are 32 attributes.

-#### 4- Ambient Temperature dataset (in ANOMALY DETECTION FOLDER) is analyzed with Pandas, Seaborn, and Matplot Libraries.
+#### 4- Ambient Temperature dataset (in Anomaly Detection Dataset Folder) is analyzed with Pandas, Seaborn, and Matplot Libraries.
 Kmeans++ is used to cluster the data and basic adtk tool is used to see the anomalities.
 The dataset can be obtained at: https://www.kaggle.com/boltzmannbrain/nab This is a timeseries dataset showing hourly temperature values for one year

+#### 5- Yahoo APPL Stock dataset (Time Series AAPL Dataset Folder) is analyzed with Pandas, Seaborn, and Matplot Libraries.
+FBProphet, ARIMA, and LSTM models (with Keras TF) are used to make predictions.
+The dataset can be obtained at: https://finance.yahoo.com/chart/AAPL/ This is a timeseries dataset showing daily stock value changes of APPLE.